Eastern question: Bosnian Crisis

-As the Young Turks took charge of the government in Ottoman Empire, the Austrians feared they might regain control of Bosnia and Herzegovina – which was under the de facto rule of Austria-Hungary under the Treaty of Berlin, but the provinces officially remained possessions of the Ottoman Empire.
-The Austrian foreign minister Graf (count) Lexa von Aehrenthal resolved to annex the territory, which was both economically and strategically important.
+As the Young Turks took charge of the government in the Ottoman Empire, the Austrians feared they might regain control of Bosnia and Herzegovina – which was under the de facto rule of Austria-Hungary under the Treaty of Berlin, but the provinces officially remained possessions of the Ottoman Empire.
+The Austrian foreign minister Graf Lexa von Aehrenthal resolved to annex the territory, which was both economically and strategically important.
 Russia was contacted by Aehrenthal.
 Izvolsky agreed that Russia would not object to the annexation.
 In return, Austria would not object to opening the Bosphorus and Dardanelles Straits to Russian warships, an advantage that had been denied to Russia since 1841.
 On October 7, 1908, Austria-Hungary annexed Bosnia and Herzegovina.
 The Serbians were outraged.
 However, Germany was allied with Austria, leaving Serbia helpless against two great powers.
 Although the conflict was resolved without any immediate warfare, the result embittered relations between Serbia and Austria-Hungary.
 Russia's resentment at having been deceived and humiliated contributed to the outbreak of World War I.